kissflow/lcnc-sdk-js/docs/src/content/docs/component.md

 :::note[Note]

-While using custom components, make sure `WatchParams` is called only once.
+While using page components, make sure `WatchParams` is called only once.

 :::